Deploy DMG Apps on macOS using Intune

 Conclusion

 In this blog post, we have learnt the steps to deploy a DMG app on macOS devices using Intune.
-As an example, we used Google chrome app.
+As an example, we used Google Chrome app.
 However, the same steps can be applied to deploy any other DMG Installer app on macOS via Intune.

 Leave a Comment